People also being kidnapped in vehicles with green number plates: IHC

 ISLAMABAD: The Islamabad High Court (IHC) on Monday observed that people are also being kidnapped by using vehicles bearing green number plates.

-The IHC's Justice Mohsin Akhter Kiyani summoned Interior Minister Ijaz Shah, secretary interior and Attorney General for Pakistan on September 16 in a case pertaining to missing of a citizen Abdul Qudus.
+IHC’s Justice Mohsin Akhter Kiyani summoned Interior Minister Ijaz Shah, secretary interior and Attorney General for Pakistan on September 16 in a case pertaining to missing citizen Abdul Qudus.

+State Counsel Hasnain Haider Thaheem and joint investigation team head SP Investigation Malik Naeem appeared before the court.
+The SP Investigation informed the court that he had been heading the JIT on 50 people missing from the capital.

 The judge asked the officials present whether they had any idea as to how many such cases were being heard by his court.
 He also wondered how the officials would react if a federal minister’s son went missing.